bplmaps/lmec-main-site/content/education/k12/teach-it-yourself.md

 ### Teaching with our Current Exhibition

-Explore education activities related to [Bending Lines: Maps and Data from Distortion to Deception](https://www.leventhalmap.org/digital-exhibitions/bending-lines/education-activities/ "Bending Lines: Maps and Data from Distortion to Deception")
+Explore education activities and lesson plans related to [_More or Less in Common: Environment and Justice in the Human Landscape._](https://www.leventhalmap.org/digital-exhibitions/more-or-less-in-common/lessons/)